 David has advised philanthropists and foundations on the conceptualization and implementation of their programs, including Leonard Lauder, Raymond Nasher, and the Wallace Foundation.
 He has worked with government agencies on cultural infrastructure and programming that fosters economic activity, investment, and tourism, including the Redevelopment Agency of the City of San Jose; Port of Los Angeles; and the Ministries of Culture of Hungary, the Netherlands, and Ontario, Canada.
 He has also played a key role in the development and management of leading corporate philanthropy and sponsorship programs, including Altria, American Express, Rolex, and AT&T.

-David is chairman of the board of the Mark Morris Dance Group.
+David is vice chairman of the board of the Mark Morris Dance Group.
 He also serves as vice chairman of the board of the American Institute for Stuttering.
 He has previously served on the boards of Second Stage Theatre, Pick Up Performance Company, and Franklin Furnace.
 He received his bachelor of arts in art history and aesthetics from Washington University in St. Louis.